connecticut-digital-services/digital-service/src/content/focus-area/focus-area-agile-procurement.md

 * Build capabilities around Agile Procurement
 * Improve procurement process

-## 0-6 months

-\-Work with Procurement to draft playbook for agile and streamlined procurements

-\-Pilot streamlined process with new solicitation

-## 6-12 months

-\-Share, formalize, and train using best practices

-\-Announce vendor partnerships on pilot procurement; document

-and share lessons learned

-## 12-18+ months

-\-Grow vendor partnerships

 [Learn more about our efforts and specific examples of our work.](https://mountain-laurel.netlify.com/work/)